 The DASH eating plan includes:

-- lean protein: fish, poultry
+- Lean protein: fish, poultry

-- plant-based foods: vegetables, fruits, beans, nuts, seeds
+- Plant-based foods: vegetables, fruits, beans, nuts, seeds

-- dairy: fat-free or low-fat dairy products
+- Dairy: fat-free or low fat dairy products

-- grains: whole grains
+- Grains: whole grains

-- healthy fats: vegetable oils
+- Healthy fats: vegetable oils

-Foods eaten on this diet include:
+Foods you eat on this plan may include:

 - Healthy fats: olive oil, nuts such as almonds